yannbriancon/spring-hibernate-query-utils/README.md

 <!-- USAGE -->
 ## Usage

-### N+1 Query Detection
+### N+1 Queries Detection

 #### Detection

-The N+1 query detection is enabled by default so no configuration is needed.
+The N+1 queries detection is enabled by default so no configuration is needed.

-Each time a N+1 query is detected in a transaction, a log of level error will be sent.
+Each time N+1 queries are detected in a transaction, a log of level error will be sent.

 Here is an example catching the error log: